Version 1.0 | Effective as of February 17, 2021

 - Encouraging others to do any of the above

 Unacceptable behaviours reduce the value of our activities for everyone.
 We would support everyone in our communities in reminding others of our standards when they believe it is needed, but only if they feel safe to do so.
 If you believe someone has behaved unacceptably, we ask that you report it.
 You are encouraged to submit your report by completing our Code of Conduct Incident Report Form.
 The form may be completed anonymously, or you may include your contact information.
 All reports will be handled with discretion by our Safety Team.
-If you do not want to use the form, the team can also be contacted via their shared email (firstname.lastname@example.org) or individual addresses that are given below*.
+If you do not want to use the form, the team can also be contacted via their shared email (email@example.com).
+The names of the individual team members are given below.

 *To be appointed - more details will follow in the coming weeks.
 Currently, the Safety Team's shared email account and the reporting form are being monitored by eLife's Research Culture Manager, Stuart King, in the interim.